 position and repeat.

-- To keep exercise challenging, push off only hard enough to
+To keep exercise challenging, push off only hard enough to minimally

-minimally assist raising of body with hamstrings keep only place
+assist raising of body with hamstrings keep only place hands

-hands on top of platform when controlled decent can no longer
+on top of platform when controlled decent can no longer be maintained

 flexion of ankle reduces active